RaduTerec/Weather/README.md

 Since the check is not something which runs in isolation, it's a very good candidate for integration tests.

 The Api uses [RateLimiting](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit) mainly to limit the number of requests on the login endpoint.
-But since it's a good practice to have a fair usage for all users, there's also a global rate limiter and a limit for authenticated users.
-If it blows up, it can be changed from appsettings or even disabled, so don't worry and be happy.
+But since it's a good practice to have a fair usage for all users, there's also a global rate limiter.

 The `JWT` encodes the roles, if any, the audience, username and email.
 By having fixed roles, we are forced to tackle this in the integration tests.

 ## Models

-These are the models to achieve the _Weahter_ project.
+These are the models to achieve the _Weather_ project.
 Explanations follow the model.

 ```mermaid
 ---